mattgauzza/Lesson-Plans/index.md

 title: Lesson Plans
 ---

 What are you going to do with your kids?
-We decided to make some short lesson plans you can do with your kids.
+We decided to make some short lesson plans to help you keep your kids busy for at least a little bit trhoughout the day.

 ## First Grade